-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or such shorter period that the registrant was required to file such reports), and (2) have been subject to such filing requirements for the past 90 days.
-Yes \Box No \Box

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 📋 Accelerated filer 📋 Non-accelerated filer 🔲 Smaller reporting company 🗋 Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 12b-2 of the Exchange Act.
-Yes \Box No \Box

-Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
-Yes [] No []

-Class

-Common Stock, \$.01 par value per share

-Outstanding at May 3, 2018 131.7 million shares
+Yes No Indicate by check mark whether the registrant is a large accelerated filer, accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 12b-2 of the Exchange Act.
+Yes No Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
+Yes Outstanding at August 3, 2018 Common Stock, \$.01 par value per share Indicate by check mark whether the registrant: (1) has filed all reports required to be months (or such shorter period that the registrant was required to file such reports), a Yes \Box No \Box growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-of the Exchange Act.
+Large accelerated filer be submitted and posted pursuant to Rule 405 of Regulation S-T during the precedin If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 12b-2 of the Exchange Act.
+Yes No Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
+Yes No Class Outstanding at August 3, 2018 growth company.
+See definitions of "large accelerated filer," "accelerated filer," "sm revised financial accounting standards provided pursuant to Section 12b-2 of the Exchange Act.
+Yes No Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
+Yes No Outstanding at August 3, 2018 Large accelerated filer Accelerated filer Non-accelerated filer Smalle er reporting company \square Emerging growth company \square Yes No Class Outstanding at August 3, 2018 1 110 12b-2 of the Exchange Act.
+Common Stock, \$.01 par value per share 131.8 million shares Class Outstanding at August 3, 2018 Common Stock, \$.01 par value per share 131.8 million shares